Please review the Grant Guidelines before applying- 17/18 PPA Grant Guidelines

-September-October, 2017 ......Applicants are notified and grantees are invited to attend awards ceremonies
+September-October, 2018 .....Applicants are notified and grantees are invited to attend awards ceremonies.Grant award agreements are due before any awards will be given.

-Do not send originals or your only copy of your sample.
-Every attempt will be made to return your work samples (with SASE ).
+Do not send originals or copies of your sample.
+All supporting materials should be uploaded to the DCED website.
+Every attempt will be made to return your work samples.
 PPA Partners cannot accept responsibility for lost or damaged work samples.

 • PPA will notify the appropriate legislators of the funding decisions prior to notifying applicants.
 PPA will notify applicants by email or postal service of funding decisions.

 • Those receiving awards will be sent a Grant Award Agreement (GAA).
-Recipients must login to eGRANT, complete the GAA online & submit; print out copies of the GAA; get appropriate signatures and mail them to the appropriate PPA partner.
+Recipients must complete the Grant award agreement.

 • Once the PPA Partner receives the GAA, the award process begins.